progsysseminar15/progsys/writeups/Bailis14.md

 I'm also not fully convinced that this is completely linear:
 - wouldn't consistency deteriorate (in terms of time/transactions affected)
 - # of replicas?

+### Gabe Fierro

+This paper presents a new isolation model and algorithms for implementing Read Atomic (RA) isolation over a distributed database, in which either all or none of each transactions' updates are visible to other transactions.
+The RAMP transaction algorithms presented guarantee gommit dispite partial failures and minimized communication between servers.
+These two situations address the most expensive part of computing in distribued systems -- synchronization -- and explore the weaker guarantee of read atomicity and how it can be achieved with minimum synchronization between copies of data value X across several servers.
+The paper presents 3 methods involving multi-versioning to prevent writers from blocking each other, and we see the traditional space/speed tradeoff with the amount of metadata associated with a transaction increasing as the number of round-trip synchronization messages decrease and vice versa.

+I am unfamiliar with the family of atomicity guarantees and how they map onto possible workloads. the paper mentions that atomic visibility is required for secondary indexing, foreign key constraint enforcement and materialized view maintenance, but does not mention to what degree these tasks are actually limited by cross-machine synchronization.
+It may very well be that this is common knowledge to the db community, but I wonder to what degree such operations are the actual bottleneck in some db applications.
+I do like the idea that there are simpler guarantees that involve less coordination that produce the desired results.
+Given the pattern we have been seeing with other distributed, append-only systems, I wonder what effect the proposed garbage collection (as an optimization) would have on the implementation complexity and performance of the system.